Current events

 shadcn/ui is a UI component library that is primarily built upon two of my favorite UI/styling libraries, namely tailwindcss and radix-ui, and so I simply wanted to write stories about them 😄 (though at some point, it kinda got boring and I stopped working on it so it's only ~70% complete).

-Teamfight Tactics stats website
+TFT stats website

 There was an online game that I used to enjoy playing—Teamfight Tactics (TFT).
 So naturally I had been checking out Riot's APIs to see if I could create something fun or useful with them.